 Compensation for delays

-An EU regulation created back in 2005 – EU261 – means that airlines flying out of the EU and EU airlines flying into the EU have to pay compensation for delays of more than three hours.
-That aspect of the ruling was upheld by the European Court of Justice last October.
+A European Commission regulation created back in 2004 – (EC) 261/2004 – means that airlines flying out of the EU and EU airlines flying into the EU have to pay compensation for delays of more than three hours.
+This was clarified again by the European Court of Justice in October 2012.

 The compensation levels are set as: